rkulla/vimogen/README.md

 Even if you've created a symlink from ~/.vim/ to ~/Dropbox/path/to/.vim/, that will only help you keep your existing versions of plugins synchronized.
-Vimogen allows you to also automatically pull from all your plugins' git repos keep up-to-date.
+Vimogen also pulls from all your plugins' Git repositories to keep them updated.

 ## License